tiy-atx-ui-aug2015/group-project/README.md

 ### Deliverables

-* A shared repo containing at least:
+* Two repositories, one for your Frontend code and one for your Backend code:
-	* README that links to all of the other deliverables
+	* Your backend repo should have a README that links to all of the other deliverables
 * User stories in Trello
-* Wireframes of your project
+* Sketches of your project
-* A live working web application on heroku (online!)
+* A live working web application on heroku / GitHub pages (online!)

 ### Requirements

 * Everyone
 	1. ** Everyone must a contributor on the repo with at least 5 commits **
-	2. Use branching and merging to accomplish requirement i.
+	1. Use forking and pull requests to accomplish requirement i.
-	3. App must have login
-	4. Multi device friendly (responsive)
+	1. Multi device friendly (responsive)
-	5. Wireframing/planning strategy and data models
+	1. A polished presentation
-	6. ** Your app must be submitted by 1am Monday morning ** so that you are ready to present by 9am Monday.
+	1. ** Your app must be submitted by 1am Monday morning ** so that you are ready to present by 9am Monday.
 * Design
-	1. Fonts from Typekit
-	2. Responsive Grid System / Responsive site (this includes remembering the meta viewport and media queries, not just %)
+	1. Find 3 websites to inspire the design/layout/functionality of your app
+	1. Sketches for each page
+	1. Mockups for one page at two breakpoints
+	1. 3 Style Tiles
+	1. Build HTML/Sass
-	3. Ability to defend design decisions
+	1. Ability to defend design decisions
-	4. Must use Sass
-	5. Style Tiles
 * Front-end
-	1. Use React and Backbone
+	1. Backbone Router, Models and Collections
-	2. Use of the backbone router
+	1. Use of AJAX (jQuery or Backbone)
-	3. HTTP requests must correctly display any errors that get returned from the server.
 * Rails
+	1. Multiple models
+	1. UML diagrams
+	1. Documenting the API with examples and response data
+	1. Consistent JSON response
+	1. Appropriate status codes
+	1. Database and model level validations / associations
-	1. App must have login
+	1. Controllers must be free of duplication
-	2. App must contain multiple models with relations between them
-	3. Validations must be set in the models and the database
-	4. Controllers must return appropriate response codes and a consistent json payload
-	5. UMLs need to be drawn up of the final data structure of the app
-	6. Your app on heroku must have a name (not the default)

 ## Normal Mode
 To begin, one member of your team should fork [this repo](https://github.com/jah2488/backreact) and [invite all of your team members as collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/) so that they can push to the repo.

 Hackathon Format:
+* 09:00 - 09:35 - Morning (individual class lecture)
+* 09:35 - 10:00 - Quick Agile Lecture.
+* 10:00 - 10:45 - Design Lecture​
-* 1:00pm - 1:20pm Introduction and requirements
+* 10:45 - 11:00 - Break
+* 11:00 - 11:45 - Advanced Git Lecture
+* 11:45 - 12:15 - Hackathon Requirements
-* 1:20pm - 1:50pm Pitch ideas
+* 01:15 - 02:00 - Group pitches
-* 1:50pm - 2:30pm Pick ideas and form teams
-* 2:30pm - 3:30pm Walk through project setup (design + FEE)

 ## Notes